 Scenario Planning

 When uncertainty is high and the future feels unpredictable, scenario planning becomes a valuable technique for accurate resource forecasting.
-It involves modeling a range of possible future situations—such as best-case, worst-case, and most likely scenarios—and estimating the resource needs for each.

 Nominal Group Technique